apache/gravitino/docs/how-to-use-relational-backend-storage.md

 The script name is like `schema-{version}-mysql.sql`, and the `version` depends on your Gravitino version.
-For example, if your Gravitino version is `0.6.0`, then you can choose the **latest version** script file that is equal or smaller than `0.6.0`.
-For example, you can choose the `schema-0.5.0-mysql.sql` script.
+For example, if your Gravitino version is `0.6.0`, then you can choose the **latest version** script file that is equal or smaller than `0.6.0`, you can choose the `schema-0.5.0-mysql.sql` script.

 ### Step 2: Initialize the database

-Please `create a database` in MySQL in advance, and `execute` the initialization script obtained above in the database.
+Please create a database in MySQL in advance, and execute the initialization script obtained above in the database.

 ### Step 3: Place the MySQL connector Jar